Craving brownie batter without turning on the oven? This no-bake Brownie Batter Dip brings all the chocolatey nostalgia back in just minutes.

-- Cream Cheese: I use full fat in this recipe, but feel free to use what you have on hand.
+- Cream Cheese: I use full fat cream cheese in this recipe, but use what you have on hand.
 The Philadelphia Cream Cheese block is perfect.
-Just be sure to let it softened before starting the recipe.
+Just be sure to let it soften on the counter before starting the recipe.

-- Boxed Brownie Mix: I’ve always been a Duncan Hines girl and the classic Chewy Brownies work great in this recipe.
-Whatever mix you choose, make sure it doesn’t have any add-ins.
+- Boxed Brownie Mix: I've always been a Duncan Hines girl and the classic Chewy Brownies work great in this recipe.
+The same one you use for brownie mix cookies is perfect.
 In a pinch, you can substitute for a devils food cake mix.

 Heat Treat the Brownie Mix